dmbarbour/glas/docs/GlasProg.md

 * `(%an.arity In Out)` - express expected data stack arity for Operation.
 In and Out must be non-negative integers.
 Serves as an extremely simplistic type description.
 * `%an.atomic.reject` - error if running Operation from within an atomic scope, including %atomic and %br conditions.
 Useful to detect errors early for code that diverges when run within a hierarchical transaction, e.g. waiting forever on a network response.
   * `%an.atomic.accept` - to support simulation of code containing %an.atomic.reject, e.g. with a simulated network, we can pretend that Operation is running outside a hierarchical transaction, albeit only up to external method calls.
-* `(%an.data.wrap RegisterName)` - support for abstract data types, hides top stack element from observation until unwrapped with the same RegisterName, implies scope for data (e.g. don't store to longer-lived registers).
-May be enforced statically or dynamically, or ignored.
+* `(%an.data.seal Key)` - operational support for abstract data types.
+The sealed data cannot be observed until unsealed with the same Key.
+The data may be copied or dropped normally.
+Registers are the most robust keys, but an abstract Src (via %src) or plain old data (e.g. URL or GUID) is also acceptable.
+A compiler may optimize, tracking seals statically to avoid allocation.
-  * `(%an.data.unwrap RegisterName)` - removes matching wrapper, allowing observation of the data.
+  * `(%an.data.unseal Key)` - removes matching seal, otherwise error
-  * `(%an.data.wrap.linear RegisterName)` - as wrap, but attempts to copy or drop the wrapped value (including implicitly, such as exiting a local registers scope or a coroutine terminating with data on the stack) will be an error.
-Dynamic enforcement requires one metadata bit per allocation.
+  * `(%an.data.seal.linear Key)` - a variant of seal that also marks the data linear, i.e. no copy or drop, until unsealed.
+The restriction includes implicit drops, e.g. local registers and the data stack when a coroutine terminates.
+However, linear data may still be copied or dropped in non-semantic cases such as incremental computing, backtracking, and reflection.
-  * `(%an.data.unwrap.linear RegisterName)` - unwrap for linear wrappers.
+  * `(%an.data.unseal.linear Key)` - counterpart to a linear seal.
+If data is sealed linear, it must be unsealed linear.
 * `%an.data.static` - Indicates that top stack element should be statically computable.
 Exercise left to compiler!
 * `%an.eval.static` - Indicates that all '%eval' steps in Operation must receive their AST argument at compile-time.
-This is the default for glas applications, but it doesn't hurt to make the assumption explicit locally.
+This is the default for glas systems, but it can make intentions clearer to reiterate the constraint locally.
 * `(%an.type TypeDesc)` - Describes a partial type of Operation.
-Or, with a no-op and identity type, we can partially describe the Environment.
-TypeDesc TBD.
+Can also support type inference in the context surrounding Operation.
+TypeDesc will have its own abstract data constructors in '%type.\*'.

 Incremental computing:
 * `(%an.memo MemoHint)` - memoize a computation.
 Useful memoization hints may include persistent vs. ephemeral, cache-invalidation heuristics, or refinement of a 'stable name' for persistence.
 TBD.